jovanneste/jovanneste.github.io/content/about/_index.md

 ---

 {{< image-text image="me.jpg" alt="Image Alt Text" width="175px" margin="15px" >}}
-Currently in my fifth year at the University of Glasgow working towards a MSci in Computing Science.
-Throughout this period, my substantial dedication to deep learning (specifically deep Reinforcement Learning and Generative networks), Baysian networks and Markov models has translated into a high level of expertise in these domains.
+Currently in my fifth year at the University of Glasgow working towards an MSci in Computing Science.
+Throughout this period, my substantial dedication to deep learning (specifically deep reinforcement learning and generative networks), Bayesian networks and Markov models has translated into a high level of expertise in these domains.
 I have a strong passion for research and have actively engaged in various projects, contributing to the advancement of knowledge in computing science.
 {{< /image-text >}}

 I believe in the power of collaboration and have actively participated in the open-source community.
 My contributions have ranged from enhancing existing projects to creating innovative solutions that benefit the broader tech community.